AIComputing101/gpu-programming-101/modules/module2/README.md

-# Module 2: Multi-Dimensional Data Processing
+# Module 2: Advanced GPU Memory Management

 ## Overview
-This module explores multidimensional grid organization, thread mapping to data structures, image processing kernels, and matrix multiplication algorithms.
+This module focuses on GPU memory hierarchy mastery and performance optimization: shared memory tiling, memory coalescing, texture/read-only memory usage, unified memory, and bandwidth optimization.

 ## Learning Objectives
 After completing this module, you will be able to: